Regional Digital Connectivity program

 The program will address the digital divide between metropolitan centres and regional NSW.
-It will do this through large-scale investment in digital infrastructure such as mobile phone infrastructure, regional data hubs and increasing the regional fibre network.
+It will do this through large-scale investment with the telecommunications industry to improve mobile coverage and internet connectivity for the most underserved areas of the State.

-The program is focused on the following three priority areas:
+The program is focused on the following priority areas:

-Mobile Coverage – to eliminate mobile black spots where people live and work through investment in resilient mobile phone infrastructure and emerging technologies to deliver future-proof regional mobile coverage;
+- Mobile Coverage – to address mobile black spots where people live and work through investment in future-proof mobile phone infrastructure and emerging technologies to deliver increased rural and regional mobile coverage;

-Gig State – to bring metro-level internet speeds to regional NSW through investment in network infrastructure including data hubs; and
+- Gig State – to bring metro-level internet speeds and pricing to rural and regional NSW through investment in improved connectivity infrastructure; and

-The $400 million Regional Digital Connectivity program is in addition to the Connecting Country Communities Fund that has helped deliver 120 new regional mobile towers in NSW.
+The Regional Digital Connectivity program is in addition to the Connecting Country Communities Fund that has helped deliver 123 new regional mobile towers in NSW so far.

 Gig State project

-For questions about the program, please contact: RDC.email@example.com
+For information about the program, please contact: RDC.email@example.com